 Requirement #1: The dentist must use ozone gas.

 Given the circumstances, I knew I had to find a dentist who used ozone gas in their office.

-So, I wanted to find an office where I wouldn’t inadvertently be inhaling mercury vapor while being treated.
+So, I had to find an office where I could avoid inadvertently inhaling mercury vapor during my appointment.

-#3 The dentist has to have a “helper’s heart”.
+Requirement #3: The dentist must have a “helper’s heart”.

 We believe that we teach others how we would like to be treated by them.

 Here’s how that relates to being a new patient in a dental office.
-We believe we must approach situations consciously and clearly so we can start the relationship on the right foot.
+We must approach these situations consciously and clearly so we can start the relationship on the right foot.